fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 ① Send data to and receive data from external services and call external APIs.
 ② Implement Apps using predefined patterns and Procedures.
-③ Implement the process that is external to the pattern on your own.
+③ Implement the custom logic.
 ④ Stream data which are sent from the device.
 ⑤ Holds information to be enriched to the stream data, and store real-time status, etc.